 Laura Sobiech is the author of “Clouds: A Memoir,” a book that chronicles the final year of her son Zach’s life before he passed away from osteosarcoma in 2013.
-Her book has been adapted to the big screen in “Clouds,” an original movie streaming on Disney+ on October 16.
+Her book has been adapted to the big screen in “Clouds,” an original movie streaming now on Disney+.
 Fin Argus will play Zach Sobiech, and Neve Campbell will play Laura Sobiech.

 When you lose someone close, it’s the memories that bring them back to life again.
 The holidays are particularly hard, so when my heart aches for Zach and I need to feel close to him again, I put on my headphones, tap on a playlist of songs from when he was alive and I travel back to better times when he was still here.
 I replay the memories much like I replay the songs, both are well worn and loved.

 But the thing about losing someone is that you not only miss their physical presence, you miss having new memories to draw from.
 There will be no more new notes for your mind to dance through, no more new lyrics to delight in.
 Just the same old album on repeat.
 At times you find yourself picking up the album, but then setting it back down because you know there is nothing new to bring you comfort, and that fact just makes you sad and opens up a whole new chapter of grief.

 This is the time of year when families come together, share in the joy of the season and create new memories.
 For families who have lost a loved one, the hole that is left by the one who is missing becomes even more evident and the sadness deeper.
 But don’t mistake that sadness as a message of wanting to forget.
 The greatest gift that you can give to someone who has lost a loved one is the gift of a memory.
 Some of my favorite memories of Zach are ones I wasn’t even present for.